tidyverse/tidyverse.org/content/blog/base-vs-magrittr-pipe/index.md

 ## Pipes

-With the 4.1.0 release of R, a native pipe operator, `|>`, was introduced.
+R 4.1.0 introduced a native pipe operator, `|>`.
 As described in the [R News](https://cran.r-project.org/doc/manuals/r-devel/NEWS.html):

 > R now provides a simple native forward pipe syntax `|>`.
 The simple form of the forward pipe inserts the left-hand side as the first argument in the right-hand side call.
 The pipe implementation as a syntax transformation was motivated by suggestions from Jim Hester and Lionel Henry.